OpenChemistry/tomvizdocs/docs/operator.md

 ### Operator progress

-Instances of <code>tomviz.operators.Operator</code> have a <code>progress</code> attribute that can be used to report the progress of an operator.
-The maximum number of steps the operator will report is held in the <code>progress.maximum</code> property and the current progress can be updated using <code>progress.value = currrent_value</code>.
-A status message can also be set on the progress object to give further feedback to the user <code>progress.message = msg</code>
+Instances of `tomviz.operators.Operator` have a `progress` attribute that can be used to report the progress of an operator.
+The maximum number of steps the operator will report is held in the `progress.maximum` property and the current progress can be updated using `progress.value = currrent_value`.
+A status message can also be set on the progress object to give further feedback to the user `progress.message = msg`.

 ```python